Million Dollars to Kill Me: Composition

+Artwork and title

 The album's title stems from an interview with Blink-182 drummer Travis Barker, describing his dark mental state following his 2008 plane crash.
 The anecdote, which he notes in his memoir Can I Say, recounts when he offered a friend a million dollars to end his suffering.
 "It just stuck in my head, it's just the opposite of what everyone wants — money and to not die.
 It's super rock 'n' roll," said frontman Barry Johnson.

-Million Dollars to Kill Me also marks the band's only album with drummer Pat Ware, also of the group Spraynard.
+The album’s cover artwork is a live photograph taken by Hans White of the band onstage at the Phoenix Theater in Petaluma, California.
+It depicts the band, as well their crew member, posing with instruments stage equipment.
+The Phoenix is a venue noted for its association with the band AFI, whom Joyce Manor have cited as an influence.
+The back cover features a separate candid photograph taken during the same performance, depicting Ware flipping off the camera.